Predatory pricing: Two tier approach

+The first element can be proven with sufficient evidence of defendant's costs in the production of their goods and services.
+The second element can be proven with evidence of the defendant's barriers to entry, market power and other evidence that would likely lead to the increase in prices in the future.
+The third element would require direct evidence to clearly demonstrate the defendant's plans to manipulate the market through use of predatory pricing strategy.
+This may be found through capture of firm's internal documents or plans.

+If all elements can be proven with sufficient evidence for each, following the Brooke Group rule, the plaintiff may claim for predatory pricing under the US antitrust law.

-Legal aspects
+Legal aspects amongst different countries

-In many countries there are legal restrictions upon using this pricing strategy, which may be deemed anti-competitive.
-It may not be technically illegal, but have severe restrictions.
+In many countries, there are legal restrictions upon using the predatory pricing strategy as it may be deemed anti-competitive.
+Although it may not be technically illegal, it can be subject to severe restrictions.

 Australia

-Predatory pricing is illegal in Australia, the Trade Practices Act made the point of stating that the dominant firm has to have a significant quantity of the market share within the industry the dominant operates.
-The definition of what predatory prices in the Act states that the dominant firm has to employ the method of undercutting or underselling with the intention to force competitors or prevent entry to the industry.
-The dominant firm can only have significant quantity of market share to the industry if the firm is not substantially impacted or constrained by its competitors on suppliers and consumers.
+Predatory pricing is illegal in Australia under the Competition and Consumer Act 2010 (formally known as the Trade Practices Act).
+The Act prohibits the use of this particular commercial strategy by dominant firms with significant quantity of the market share within the industry of operation.
+The Act defines the strategy as a dominant firm employing the method of undercutting or underselling with the intention to force competitors to exit or prevent entry to the industry.
+The dominant firm can only have significant quantity of the market share in an industry if the firm is not substantially impacted or constrained by its competitors on suppliers and consumers.

+In 2017, the Australian government amended the Competition and Consumer Act by introducing an "effects test".
+This particular test determined engagement in predatory pricing if a firm were discovered to be selling goods or services at prices likely to lead to the lessening of competition in a market industry.
+This amendment to the Act was one of the changes included in the "Harper reforms" that expanded the predatory pricing definition to include the effect of below-cost prices in lessening competition regardless of firm market power.
+The Harper reforms were introduced to allow for smaller firms to stand ground amongst larger firms engaging in predatory behaviour and anti-competitive strategies.

-In 2020, amendments to the Trade Practices Act 1993 created a new threshold test to prohibit those engaging in predatory pricing.
-The amendments, labelled the 'Birdsville Amendments' after Senator Barnaby Joyce, penned the idea in s46 to define the practice more liberally than other behavior by requiring the business first to have a 'substantial share of a market' (rather than substantial market power).
-This was made in a move to protect smaller businesses from situations where there are larger players, but each has market power.
+In 2020, further amendments to the Act created a new threshold test to prohibit those engaging in predatory pricing and strengthen the prohibition of market power misuse.
+These amendments were made in response to the recommendations made during the Harper reforms.
+The amendments, labelled the "Birdsville Amendments" after Senator Barnaby Joyce, penned the idea in Section 46, to define the practice more liberally than other behavior by requiring the business to first have a "substantial share of a market" (rather than substantial market power).
+This was made in a move to further protect smaller businesses from larger players and their misuse of market power.